tom-f-oconnell/pymistake/README.md

 example is that the debugger did not move "up" one frame like in the first example .
 This is because a dependence of the code that counts how many frames to move up on the custom traceback printing code.
-I could potentially remove this limitation in the future, but for now, if you want to automatically move up into a frame from your code, you need to leave the custom traceback printing enabled.
+I could potentially remove this limitation in the future, but for now, if you want the postmortem `ipdb` debugger to automatically move up so that it starts inside your code, you need to leave the custom traceback printing enabled.

 ## Installation